Falls Church Airpark: Closure and aftermath

 As early as 1956, Eakin Properties, Inc., the owners of the airport's land, had attempted to convert the facility to commercial use.
 Led by Leroy Eakin, the company had a significant presence in Northern Virginia and had been largely responsible, years earlier, in extending U.S. Route 50 through the parts of Fairfax County where Eakin had purchased over 1,500 acres of real estate for as little as $10 an acre decades earlier.
 Concerned that a shopping center would lead to traffic problems, the county denied Eakin the permit.
 After several more years of airport operations, Eakin Properties was named in a July 1960 grand jury indictment charging that the airfield's operation constituted a public nuisance.
 Neighbors charged that "airplanes taking off and landing raised dust that polluted the air and caused great annoyance inconvenience, and discomfort."
 Eakin subsequently applied to the county for permission to build apartment complexes on the site of the airfield.
 On at least two occasions, the applications were denied due to local opposition and concerns regarding the lack of adequate sewage infrastructure needed to support the 832 unit complex proposed by Eakin.
 Although the airport was still running classified advertisements in the Washington Post as late as August 6, 1960, Eakin eventually succeeded in developing the airport into a shopping center and by 1961 the Falls Church Airpark was no longer shown as an active airfield on the Washington D.C. aeronautical sectional.

-The shopping center that finally occupied the bulk of the airports former grounds was called "Loehmann's Plaza" and as of 2016 is still in existence, now bearing the name "Graham Park Plaza".
+The shopping center that finally occupied the bulk of the airports former grounds was called "Loehmann's Plaza" and as of 2016 is still in existence, now bearing the name "Graham Park Plaza". in 2022, construction began on a community of 172 townhomes located on a parcel of Graham Park Plaza that previously hosted a number of retail shops.
+Townhome sales started in 2023, In recognition of the air park, the builder used aviation terms for several of the roads in the complex, the main thoroughfare called "Old Airfield Lane."